root-project/web/blog/_posts/2021-10-30-debuging-root-scripts-in-eclipse.md

 A few words about the operating system (OS).
 In this post, I will use Linux-based OS as a system of choice.
 The same process applies to macOS, but may require a code signing procedure.
 On Windows, a minGW installation is a prerequisite.

+Eventually we will convert a ROOT script into a standalone ROOT-based project.
+Therefore, this blog post also applies to debugging a standalone ROOT-based program in Eclipse IDE.

 In principle one does not need any of these to invoke a debugger on a ROOT script.
 One can simply debug the `root.exe` binary with `gdb`:

 ```